Most Common FAQ:

 Some individuals compare their gross salary in the USA/Canada with the gross salary in the Middle East.
 They fail to consider that in the Middle East the income is tax- free, and your housing and healthcare are provided.
 Here (in the US/Canada), you pay income taxes, pay for housing, for car insurance, gas for your car and for your utilities.
 And this is not to mention the availability and high cost of entertainment in North America.

-If you are from the US/Canada, are single, have no children, and are interested in saving money.
-And let's say you earn US$40,000, or US$60,000, or US$80,000 per year.
+You are from the US/Canada, are single, have no children, and are interested in saving money.
+And assuming you earn US$40,000, or US$60,000, or US$80,000 per year.

 In all the countries you are paid in the local currency, which is: